 Kemi, from Musings & Adventures definitely knows a few things about traveling solo.
 In fact, she has visited 5 continents and a slew of countries.
 When she’s not traveling, Kemi is eating and drinking her way around the Big Apple.
 Here’s her recommendation for a European city for the solo female traveler.

-One of my favourite cities as a solo female traveller is Amsterdam.
-I completely adore this chill city and not for what you think!
-Lol.
-It is a great destination for solo female travellers.
-You’ll find it’s safe, full of history and attractions, has affordable transport accessibility for zipping between neighborhoods, walkability, diverse architecture, museums, eco-friendly nature, and of course, food.
+You’ll find Amsterdam safe, full of history and attractions, has affordable transport accessibility for zipping between neighborhoods, walkability, diverse architecture, museums, eco-friendly nature, and of course, food.

 Other Amsterdam highlights I enjoy are Amsterdam Noord, NDSM Wharf and De Pijp.
 Jump on the free ferry from Centraal station and sail across the river to A’Dam Lookout.
 It’s a former Shell building that is now home to rooftop restaurant & bar, a panoramic view of the city, the highest swing in the world, co-work spaces and offices.